crate/cratedb-guide/docs/integrate/langchain/usage.md

-(langchain-tutorial)=
+(langchain-usage)=
 # How to set up LangChain with CrateDB

 ## Introduction

 **LangChain** is a framework for developing applications powered by language models.
-This tutorial uses LangChain to interact with CrateDB using only natural language without writing any SQL.
+This usage guide uses LangChain to interact with CrateDB using only natural language without writing any SQL.
 To achieve that, you will need a CrateDB instance running, an OpenAI API key, and some Python knowledge.

 ## Set up database